fission/fission.io/content/en/blog/8-must-know-terms-for-serverless-developer.md

 And that’s where **Kubernetes** came in.

 An orchestration tool originally developed by Google, Kubernetes has become a **de facto container orchestration tool** today.
-It allows you to manage all your containers across multiple clusters.
-It is an open source tool that allows you to deploy, scale and manage your containerized applications.
+It is an open source tool that allows you to manage all your containers across multiple clusters by enabling you to deploy, scale & manage containerized applications.
 *Don't be consfused if you see K8s, it's just another way of denoting Kubernetes.*

 {{< figure src="https://d33wubrfki0l68.cloudfront.net/69e55f968a6f44613384615c6a78b881bfe28bd6/42cd3/_common-resources/images/flower.svg" alt="Kubernetes - container orchestration tool.
 Courtesy: kubernetes.io" height="400" width="600">}} Kubernetes - container orchestration tool.
 Courtesy: kubernetes.io